Le Freeport: The facility

 Among its most prominent corporate clients was auction house Christie's, which rented more than a third of the Freeport's storage space until it pulled out in 2018, and Deutsche Bank, which used it to store gold bullion worth $8.9 billion but stated it is no longer a customer there.
 The Freeport has been credited as one reason, besides the government's exempting of investment-grade precious metals trading from goods and services tax, that Singapore has been slowly reclaiming its role as a physical gold trading hub.
 According to Bloomberg, the Freeport has reportedly accumulated losses of S$14.4 million over about ten years until 2018, and any potential buyer would inherit a S$20 million debt to Singapore's largest bank, DBS Group Holdings.

-Just like the Geneva and Luxembourg facilities, the Singapore freeport, as the entire freeport concept, has been called into question since the Bouvier Affair, in which Yves Bouvier allegedly misrepresented the cost of artworks and subsequently overcharged clients.
+Just like the Geneva and Luxembourg facilities, the Singapore freeport has been called into question since the Bouvier Affair, in which Yves Bouvier allegedly misrepresented the cost of artworks and subsequently overcharged clients.
 A 2018 European Commission report also observed that freeports increased in demand as banks began fighting illegal financial activities, making them potential hotspots for financial crime.

 Alleged role in illicit financial activities

 2013 Economist article

-An article published by The Economist in 2013 named the Singapore Freeport as one of such facilities possibly used by ultra-rich elites to evade taxes thanks to the facility's confidentiality.
-This prompted Singapore Customs to demand the Freeport's management to respond to The Economist’s claims.
+An article published by The Economist in 2013 named the Singapore Freeport as one of such facilities possibly used by ultra-rich people to evade taxes thanks to the facility's confidentiality.
 The Freeport denied the truthfulness of the article.

-2014 NRA Report
+2014 Monetary Authority of Singapore report

 A 2014 National Risk Assessment Report by the Monetary Authority of Singapore (MAS) identified the Freeport as a potential risk for illicit financial activities.
-Company Chairman Tony Reynard at that time denied this possibility, stating that "all operations at the Singapore Freeport are under the supervision of Singapore Customs, which can access anything at any time."
-However, Freeport managers have admitted to having no knowledge of what is being stored inside the facility due to the strict policy of discretion with the clients.
+Company chairman Tony Reynard at that time denied this possibility, stating that "all operations at the Singapore Freeport are under the supervision of Singapore Customs, which can access anything at any time."
+However, Freeport managers have admitted to having no knowledge of what is being stored inside the facility due to the strict policy of discretion with their clients.